The Eras Tour: Background

 On June 2, 2023, Swift announced the Latin American shows of the Eras Tour, with Sabrina Carpenter as the opening act.
-A third show in Buenos Aires was announced on June 6, hours after the public sale commenced, due to high demand.
+A third show in Buenos Aires was announced on June 6, 2 hours after the public sale commenced, due to high demand.
 Louta was announced as an additional opening act.
 Additional shows in Mexico City, Rio de Janeiro, and São Paulo were announced on June 12.
 Shows in Asia, Australia, and Europe were announced on June 20.
 From June to November 2023, new shows were added to the tour.
 In Asia-Pacific, six extra shows were added to Singapore, and two to Australia.
 In Europe, eight shows were added initially, followed by fourteen more, then two in London; Paramore was announced as the leg's opening act.
 Nine shows were also announced in Canada (Toronto and Vancouver), with Abrams as the opening act.
 In February 2024, a second show was added in Madrid after the venue's football club, Real Madrid, asked La Liga to reschedule their match to cover the "extraordinary demand".

 Several politicians and government officials demanded the tour be brought to their country or city.
 Places such as Canada and Chile were expected to be part of the tour but were absent in Swift's announcement on June 20, drawing dismay and demands from fans and officials.
-Across Southeast Asia, fans decried the lack of shows in countries like the Philippines, Malaysia, Thailand and Hong Kong and demanded the tour be brought to there.
+Across Southeast Asia, fans decried the lack of shows in countries like the Philippines, Malaysia, Indonesia, Thailand and Hong Kong and demanded the tour be brought to there.
 In particular, her return to the Philippines had been highly anticipated.
-Some journalists and fans opined that unlike venues in Japan and Singapore—the only Asian countries that are a part of the Eras Tour—those in Hong Kong, the Philippines and Thailand might not have the proper infrastructure that is required to host the tour.
+Some journalists and fans opined that unlike venues in Japan and Singapore—the only Asian countries that are a part of the Eras Tour—those in Hong Kong, the Philippines, Indonesia, and Thailand might not have the proper infrastructure that is required to host the tour.
 In addition, Hong Kong and mainland China reopened to foreigners much later than most other places following the COVID-19 pandemic lockdowns, which may have affected touring plans, as per South China Morning Post.
-In Malaysia, legal opposition to LGBT rights and the ban on pop concerts during Ramadan were cited as potential reasons.
+In Malaysia, legal opposition to LGBT rights, Singapore exclusive agreement, and the ban on pop concerts during Ramadan were cited as potential reasons.